Christmas Celebrations in a Thai School

 Doesn't everyone have different realities and lives of their own?

-This is my reality, and it is my hope that my words will hold some sway with you.
+This is my reality, and I hope that my words will hold some sway with you.

 Christmas from memory

-Ask anyone what Christmas means, and they will have myriad answers for you.
-Family, love, joy, hope, and new beginnings.
+Ask anyone what Christmas means, and they will have myriad answers: family, love, joy, hope, and new beginnings.

-Back home in South Africa, everyone is on holiday during Christmas, spending time with their families, shopping for Christmas food and gifts, wrapping presents, and putting up the tree.
+Back home in South Africa, everyone is on holiday during Christmas.
+They spend time with their families, shop for Christmas food and gifts, wrap presents, and put up the tree.

 My 2022 Christmas Experience in a Thai School